ZeynepDilanKilic/Eurocontrol-ASTERIX-Message-Handler/README.md

 # Eurocontrol-ASTERIX-Message-Handler
 C++ library for parsing and serializing Eurocontrol ASTERIX messages.
 Supports multiple categories and ensures efficient message handling for air traffic control and surveillance applications.
-# Eurocontrol ASTERIX Message Handler

-This project provides a C++ implementation for handling Eurocontrol ASTERIX messages, including parsing and serializing functionalities.
-It supports multiple ASTERIX categories and ensures efficient handling of message data for air traffic control and surveillance applications.

 ## Features